GrandpaBond/pxt-heading/README.md

 two full rotations.

 ## heading.setNorth()
-Because this extension can't know just how the microbit is mounted your particular buggy, you need to point it towards North and then call this function (after first performing a heading.scan()) to register that direction as zero degrees.
+Because this extension can't know just how the microbit is mounted your particular buggy, you'll need to point it towards North and then call this function (after first performing a heading.scan()) to register that direction as zero degrees.
-It will analyse the data collected during the scan to choose the best axes and how to calibrate them.
+It will analyse the data collected during the scan to choose the best axes, and how to calibrate readings from them.

-As an interesting by-product, it will return the spin-rate (in RPM) of the buggy during its latest scan, letting you compare the effects of setting different motor speeds.
+As an interesting by-product, it will calculate the rotation-period of the buggy during its latest scan, letting you compare the effects of setting different motor speeds.

 ## heading.degrees()
-Having performed the scan using heading.scan(), and calibrated the measuring set-up using heading.setNorth(), this is the function that returns the current compass heading in degrees (0 to 360)
+Having performed the scan using heading.scan(), and calibrated the measuring set-up using heading.setNorth(), this is the function that actually returns the current compass heading in degrees (0 to 360) clockwise from North.

 ## rpm2Speed(diameter, axle)
 A utility function to help with motor calibration.
 This function converts the spin-rate kin RPM) achieved with wheels turning